BDC Hamburger Icon

 A membership site is a great place to form a community of like-minded people, as only those who are truly interested in your niche content would pay for it.
 By creating a place for people with those same interests, you can establish a community with your business at the center.

-Members can use your site to talk with one another via direct messages, forums or other avenues and use your provided resources to learn more about the topic.
-In addition, establishing the community allows you to access a marketable and well-curated group of customers who can test out new products and ideas, provide feedback and more.
+Members can use your site to talk with one another via direct messages, forums or other avenues and use your resources to learn more about the topic.
+In addition, establishing the community allows you to access a marketable and well-curated group of customers who can test new products and ideas, provide feedback and more.

 Credibility

 By creating valuable and informative content for a membership site, you can establish your business as a credible thought leader in its industry.
-A membership site demonstrates your expertise and proficiency to customers through the content you create, and members can look to the site as an established and expert source where they can go to learn more.
+A membership site demonstrates your expertise and proficiency through the content you create, and members can look to the site as an established and expert source where they can go to learn more.

 Content monetization